 The pricing tier of an App Service plan determines what App Service features you get and how much you pay for the plan.
 The pricing tiers available to your App Service plan depend on the operating system selected at creation time.
-There are a few categories of pricing tiers:
+There are the following categories of pricing tiers:

 - Dedicated compute: The Basic, Standard, Premium, PremiumV2, and PremiumV3 tiers run apps on dedicated Azure VMs.
 Only apps in the same App Service plan share the same compute resources.
 The higher the tier, the more VM instances are available to you for scale-out.